nuxt/content/docs/content/5.blog/announcing-v2.md

   ::
 ::

-You can do much more than fetching only one document, take a look at the [querying content](/guide/displaying/querying) section to discover the full potential.
+You can do much more than fetch only one file, take a look at the [querying content](/guide/displaying/querying) section to discover its full potential.

 ## Introducing MDC

 We wanted to leverage the power of Vue components in a content edition experience.
-After months of testing on the [NuxtJS website itself](https://nuxtjs.org), we are happy to introduce the [**M**ark**D**own **C**omponents syntax](/guide/writing/mdc).
+After months of testing on the [Nuxt website](https://nuxtjs.org), we are happy to introduce the [**M**ark**D**own **C**omponents syntax](/guide/writing/mdc).

 ::list{icon="heroicons-outline:badge-check"}

-- Use your own Vue components in Markdown.
+- Use your own Vue components in Markdown
-- Customize them with props.
+- Customize them with props
-- Write Markdown content in slots.
-- (And of course, you can nest them).
+- Write Markdown content in slots (and of course, you can nest them)
-- Experience Vite HMR for Markdown and MDC.
+- Experience blazing fast HMR for Markdown and MDC (as fast as Vite!)
 ::

 ::alert